rksingh2001/TodoList/README.md

   7. Delete All Complete
     7.1 only show if atleast one is complete
   8. Button to Toggle All On or Off
+  9. Add option to star which will show on top
 */